Tablerone’s #1 pinned tab is a crucial part of its design and currently can’t be closed. We are actively working on supporting a tab-less usage mode.

 - Quicker tab navigation and window management

-Much like the OS Desktop, its usefulness comes from being a frequently visited temporary storage for quick access to currently relevant things.
+Much like the OS Desktop, its usefulness lies in being a frequently visited temporary storage that can be used for reminders and quick access to things.

 Tablerone’s pinned tab is an essential part of a different kind of browsing workflow that makes past sessions visible, reminds you to get back to them, and enables you to quickly open them — simply through frequently visiting your Tablerone timeline.
 In a way, it’s a re-imagination of the old home page.

 The #1 tab is an excellent home for a tab that controls other tabs.
 Especially because it can be selected with a premium keyboard shortcut:

 [MacOS: ⌘+1 / Windows: Ctrl+1].